tmalsburg/helm-bibtex/README.md

 ## Usage

 The command `helm-bibtex` starts a new search.
 It is recommended to bind it to a convenient key for quick access.
-For filtering the following fields are used: author, title, year, and entry-type.
+For filtering, the following fields are used: author, title, year, and entry-type.
 Regular expressions can be used as search terms.
 Example searches:

 Everything ever published by Janet Fodor: